-If your child shows any signs of illness (including but not limited to fever, vomiting, diarrhea, cough, runny nose, pinkeye) or shows signs of having a communicable disease, you MUST KEEP THE CHILD HOME so the illness is not spread among other children, parents and teachers.
+If your child shows any signs of illness (including but not limited to fever, vomiting, diarrhea, cough, runny nose, pinkeye) or shows signs of having a communicable disease, you MUST KEEP THE CHILD HOME, so the illness is not spread among other children, parents, and teachers.
 Please inform the teachers of the details.

-If your child has a contagious childhood disease such as Chicken Pox or Fifth Disease, you MUST inform the teachers.
-Should a number of children have the same contagious disease the Ministry requires that Nottinghill post details of the outbreak.
+If your child has a contagious childhood disease such as Chicken Pox, Hand Foot and Mouth, or Fifth Disease, you MUST inform the teachers.
+Should several children have the same contagious disease the Ministry requires that Nottinghill post details of the outbreak.
 This information will be shared, in an anonymous manner, with the families.

-Please refer to the COVID-19 Policy for additional COVID-19 related details, including when and how children will be excluded.
+If your child is showing symptoms of COVID-19 or tests positive, please refer to the COVID-19 Policy for additional COVID-19 related details, including when and how children will be excluded.